brian-carroll/elm_c_wasm/docs/wrapper.md

   - This process is repeated recursively.
 (Some of the arguments in the `Closure` may also be thunks.)
 - The JS version of the `( Model, Cmd Msg )` tuple is then passed back to the JS runtime, which will treat it as it would in any other Elm program.
 It can't tell the difference!

+This solution is nice because

+- We don't _want_ to implement effect values in WebAssembly.
+It's cleaner if it's all in JS.
+- We _can't_ implement effect values in WebAssembly because it would involve writing JS closures to WebAssembly, which we can't do.
+- It cleanly separates the Garbage Collection on each side because the only JS references on the WebAssembly side are permanent, not dynamic.

 ## Known issues